wbleonard/mongo-socket-chat-example/README.md

 io.emit('<event name>', '<event data>')
 ```

-So, augment the change stream with the following:
+So, augment our change stream code with the following:

 ```JavaScript
       switch (next.operationType) {